smcgann99/node-red-face-detection-plus/README.md

 A <a href="http://nodered.org" target="_blank">Node-RED</a> node that detects faces using AI.

-You can use the output with node-red-vectorize-plus as part of a face recognition flow.
+You can use the output with 🔗 [@smcgann/node-red-vectorize-plus](https://www.npmjs.com/package/@smcgann/node-red-vectorize-plus) as part of a face recognition flow.
 You can also use it to crop the face images from the original image and save them as files.

-This node is based on 🔗 [@GOOD-I-DEER/node-red-contrib-face-detection](https://www.npmjs.com/package/@good-i-deer/node-red-contrib-face-detection)
+This node is derived from 🔗 [@GOOD-I-DEER/node-red-contrib-face-detection](https://www.npmjs.com/package/@good-i-deer/node-red-contrib-face-detection)

 ## **Key Changes**
 ✔ Added **YOLOv8s-face** model.